Isaac Bell Jr.: Personal life

 In 1878, he married Jeanette Gordon Bennett (d.
 1936), daughter of New York Herald founder James Gordon Bennett Sr. and sister of publisher James Gordon Bennett Jr. Together, they were the parents of three children, one boy and two girls: Isaac Bell (b.
-1879), who lived in Shaftesbury, England and was Master of Hounds for South and West Wilshire, Nora (née Bell) Ricardo, and Henrietta "Rita" (née Bell) d'Aramon (b.
+1879), who lived in Shaftesbury, England and was Master of Hounds for South and West Wiltshire, Nora (née Bell) Ricardo, and Henrietta "Rita" (née Bell) d'Aramon (b.
 1882).

 In 1902, his daughter Rita became engaged to Count Raoul "Paul" d'Aramon (1876–1926), a twin son of Count Jacques d'Aramon and the Countess (an American who was born Mary Fischer who died in 1932).
 The wedding was postponed briefly in July 1902 due to the death of the Marquise d'Aramon.
 The couple eventually married in September 1902 at the Saint-Honoré-d'Eylau Church in Paris in what was described as a "Brilliant Social Function".
 The wedding was attended by Gen. Horace Porter, Mrs. Leach, Mrs. Scott, Mrs. Moore, Mrs. Frank Koster, Kendal Shaw, and Mrs. Austin Lee, but not by the bride's uncle, James Gordon Bennett Jr., as there was a reported coolness between him and his sister.
 After their marriage, the Count and Countess lived in Paris.

 In January 1889, gravely ill from typhoid fever and pyaemia, he was brought by steamboat from Newport, R.I., to St. Luke's Hospital in New York City.
 He died there two weeks later.
 His funeral was held at Trinity Church, and he was buried in Green-Wood Cemetery in Brooklyn, New York.
 After his death, his family moved abroad and returned home occasionally to visit New York and Newport.